-As Kaveri Seeds (KSCL) has been growing at a rate of 40-45%, it has been able to manage its grow story without leveraging its balance sheet despite some of its funds getting stuck in inventory.
-As rightly pointed out by you Kaveri Seeds (KSCL) is a debt free company.
+As Kaveri Seeds (KSCL) has been growing at a rate of 40-45%, it has been able to manage its growing story without leveraging its balance sheet despite some of its funds getting stuck in inventory.
+As rightly pointed out by you Kaveri Seeds (KSCL) is a debt-free company.

 These findings of SSGR get re-affirmed when an investor analyses the cash flow from operations (CFO) of Kaveri Seeds (KSCL) with its capital expenditure (Capex) requirements over last 10 years (FY2006-15).

 ii) Free Cash Flow Analysis of Kaveri Seeds (KSCL):